-Logitech Circle2 is a great surveillance system, but for a price
+Logitech Circle 2 is a great surveillance system, but for a price

 Video quality is solid, outputting up to 1080p HD video with a 180-degree wide-angle lens.
 Though maybe not as impressive, the automatic night vision has visibility up to 15 feet and lets me see moving objects, not including a stray cat.

 Regarding software, there’s a neat feature that lets you avoid sitting and watching a whole day’s worth of footage to find something of interest.
-Within the Logi Circle app you can scroll through time, every two to six minutes or so, or have it compressed into a “day brief”.
+Within the Logi Circle app you can scroll through time, every two to six minutes or so, or have it compressed into a “day brief.”

-Next time someone says they knocked on your door, you can hold them (or yourself) accountable thanks to the app.
+The next time someone says they knocked on your door, you can hold them (or yourself) accountable thanks to the app.

-Getting more of the Circle2…requires more money
+Getting more of the Circle 2… requires more money

-So, you have your first Circle2 camera, which is great!
-Now, what if you’d like to say, mount it to a glass panel, mount it outdoors, or better yet make it wireless and keep it anywhere where there’s a WiFi connection?
+So, you have your first Circle 2 camera, which is great!
+Now, what if you’d like to say, mount it to a glass panel, mount it outdoors or, better yet, make it wireless and keep it anywhere there’s a Wi-Fi connection?
 You’re going to need accessories — a lot of them.

 -